Chapter 4: A Lifetime With Breath

 -

-Lesson 4.4 — The Capstone: 2 class periods of instruction, plus two weeks of independent work.
+Lesson 4.5 — The Philosophy Capstone: 2 class periods of instruction, plus two weeks of independent work.
 Period one for explaining the assignment and discussing each question.
 Period two later in the unit as a writing workshop and check-in.
+Reads better with the L4.4 statistics tools in hand — the Dolphin teaches math then philosophy because the philosophy reads more honestly when grounded in the discipline of correct cohort reading.

 -